In-app bidding: Everything you need to know

-Although technically programmatic, in-app bidding has some key differences from the traditional programmatic method, which is known as the “waterfall.”
-In the waterfall, publishers’ ad servers will prioritize the ad networks they’ve worked with previously based on historical rates offered for that impression.
+Although technically programmatic, in-app bidding has some key differences from typical programmatic methods, known as the “waterfall.”
+In the waterfall, publishers’ mediation platforms will prioritize the ad networks they’ve worked with previously based on historical rates offered for that impression.
 In-app bidding, on the other hand, allows publishers to offer their inventory in auctions that take place outside of the waterfall.
 This means that the inventory publishers place with various ad networks can all be bid on at the same time in order to achieve the highest possible CPM.

 In-app bidding decreases fragmentation between demand sources because every advertiser is able to bid on ad impressions across many sources simultaneously.
 The flip side of this is that many different advertisers can see a given publishers’ inventory, so the process increases yield for publishers as well.
 Basically, a more democratized advertising solution that allows advertisers to see more publisher inventory and that allows publishers’ inventory to be available to more advertisers is a good one, because all parties benefit from it.

 In-app bidding allows advertisers to compete in real-time for impressions rather than being placed in a hierarchy of demand partners, so publishers are able to ensure they actually achieve the highest possible CPMs for their inventory.
 Opening up the playing field to all advertisers allows publishers to look at each bid on each impression individually rather than looking at an average, meaning the actual highest bidder will always win the impression.
 It also has the added benefit of increasing CPMs because of the increased competition among advertisers.
 This will benefit the mobile gaming industry greatly.